-In accordance with Council's Governance Rules, an agenda must be prepared and distributed prior to each meeting of the Delegated Committee at least two business days before the meeting.
+In accordance with Council's Governance Rules, an agenda must be prepared and distributed at least two business days prior to each meeting of the Delegated Committee.
 The agenda serves to list the matters to be discussed at the meeting in order to keep the discussion focused and to assist with time management of the meeting.
 The agenda should address meeting formalities such as:

 - Time, date, location and meeting name;

-- · Attendances and apologies;
+- Attendees and apologies;

 - Declaration of Conflicts of Interests;

-- Acceptance of minutes from the previous meeting;
+- · Acceptance of minutes from the previous meeting;

 - Note of actions from previous meeting;

 - Reports (special projects, correspondence, etc.);

 - Matters arising not on the agenda;

-- · Action items from this meeting; and
+- · Action items from this meeting;

+- General Business;

-- Date of next meeting.
+- · Date of next meeting and

+- Time meeting closed